How Much Does an Above-Ground Pool Cost?

 It’s not recommended to build an above-ground pool on just any surface, with the one exception of an inflatable pool that can be moved around.
 Semipermanent or permanent pools need to have a stable, level base to avoid shifting over time and weakening the integrity of the structure.
 It’s best to install an above-ground pool on a tamped surface or even a concrete pad.

-There are also commercial pads that you or an installer can purchase and cut to match your pool.
-You can also opt for solid foam, carpet padding, or flooring underlayment.
-Choose the option that provides the flat surface and comfort level you want under your pool.
+There are also commercial pads that an installer can purchase and cut to match the pool.
+Other options can include solid foam, carpet padding, or flooring underlayment.
+Homeowners will want to choose the option that provides the flat surface and comfort level needed under the pool.

 Q. How long does it take to install an above-ground pool?